Is Illinois A Blue State?

 Illinois Legislative Branch and its Democratic Control

-Will the Blue State Status Hold?
+Will Blue State Status Continue?

 Previous